distributed-intelligence/Website/README.md

 #### Minimized Server Response Time.

-Firebase is up there with the fastest publically or comercially available hosting services.
+Firebase is one of the fastest publically or comercially available hosting services.

 And, it's free!
-Highly recommended for personal website and projects.
+Highly recommended for personal websites and projects.

 Performance Improvement: reduces connection time between client and host.

-Downside: There are probably faster, more expensive solutions (i.e. dedicated Akamai server).
+Downside: There are likely faster, more expensive solutions (i.e. dedicated Akamai servers).

 ### Benchmarks